5jt/teofb/docs/source/index.md

 [*Ten Essays on Fizz Buzz*](https://joelgrus.com/2020/06/06/ten-essays-on-fizz-buzz/) is a book by Joel Grus that uses the children’s game Fizz Buzz to explore programming concepts.
 The examples are in Python.

+!!! detail "Fizz Buzz"

+	Print the numbers from 1 to 100, replacing multiples of 3 with *fizz*, multiples of 5 with *buzz*, and multiples of both with *fizzbuzz*.
+For example:

+	    1
+	    2
+	    fizz
+	    3
+	    buzz
+	    fizz
+	    ..

 This repo contains corresponding examples in [Dyalog APL](https://dyalog.com), with commentary.

+## Grus’ book

+Grus’ book serves new Python coders as an introduction to some basic algorithms, and to how experienced coders think.

+It also serves experienced coders in any language as a meditation on the implications of the variety of solutions that can be devised to even so simple a problem as Fizz Buzz.

+FIXME:
+Is the reader assumed to have read Grus’ book?
+I.e., is this work an APL version of the original, or a commentary upon it?

+## APL

+The examples here are in APL, not Python.
+It serves

+-   as a study guide for new APL programmers
+-   a comparison between APL and Python

+APL expressions are generally more terse than Python.
+This suits some coders.
+Perhaps you are one of them.

+To aid comparison, we shall in each example first emulate the Python fairly closely, then – in some cases – rewrite in a style more natural to APL coders.

+You will get most out of the material by installing Dyalog APL and the code from this repo, experimenting with the examples to see how they work, and trying out variants of your own.

+## Examples code

-The repo contains files used by [Link](https://dyalog.github.io/link/) to create a workspace, within which are namespaces corresponding to the book chapters; also a namespace `u` containing general utility functions.
+The folder `APLSource` contains files used by [Link](https://dyalog.github.io/link/) to create a workspace, within which are namespaces corresponding to the book chapters; also a namespace `u` containing general utility functions.

 Within each chapter namespace, solutions are named consecutively as upper-case letters.
 So the first solution is `#.ch1.A`.